-- LaneWatch camera removal or replacement
+- · LaneWatch camera removal or replacement

 - · Door mirror removal or replacement

 - Door panel removal or replacement

-- · Door panel body repair
+- Door panel body repair

 LaneWatch does not set DTCs.
 Troubleshooting and camera aiming are done using the navigation system or center display self-diagnostics.
-LaneWatch does not have a malfunction indicator.
+LaneWatch doesn't use an indicator to inform the driver of a malfunction.